top of page

 • Registration opens a week in advance.

-• The initial format will be an 8 to 10 person round robin, depending on registrations
+• The initial format will be a 4, 5, 8, 9 or 10 person round robin, depending on registrations

 bottom of page